2kW versus 1kW ketitles (The facts and without any complicated sums to grapple with!).

 boiling_water_on_bonfire.gif

-The subject of electric kettles will perhaps soom be only academic anyway.
+The subject of electric ketitles will perhaps soom be only academic anyway.
 The Government has plans to have all of us driving electric cars in future.
-Meaning that unless we are going to build sixty or more extra nuclear power stations (Britain is struggling to build even one right now!) then there will not be sufficient electrical energy to spare for making cups of tea, or watching Eastenders on the telly, whilst charging fifteen million on average 100kW electric cars.
+Meaning that unless we are going to build thirty or more extra nuclear power stations (Britain is struggling to build even one right now!) then there will not be sufficient electrical energy to spare for making cups of tea, or watching Eastenders on the telly, whilst charging three million on average 100kW electric cars.

 click_to_return.gifClose and return to previous page